nitrokit/nitrokit-cli/README.md

 ## 💡 Usage

-The CLI provides a single, simple command to get your project up and running.
+The CLI provides a set of commands to streamline your development workflow.

-`nitrokit new <project-name>`
+### `new`

-This command creates a new project directory with the specified name and clones the Nitrokit boilerplate into it.
+Creates a new project directory with the specified name and clones the Nitrokit boilerplate into it.

 ```bash
 nitrokit new my-awesome-app